lbryio/lbry.com/content/news/123-popup-open-beta.md

 In less than a year, over 250,000 people have signed up to put control back in the hands of the content creators and consumers.
 That’s more people than the population of Samoa (which is totally a place you've probably heard of!).
 It’s a pretty big deal.

 There’s a reason why people have been clamoring to get in.
 It's the same reason why some of YouTube’s most popular publishers, a surge of gaming channels and independent producers are flooding LBRY.
-It's because existing methods are fundmanetally broken.
+It's because existing methods are fundamentally broken.
 Giant corporations demand tremendous control and abuse it, rather than fostering choice and freedom.
 They take half of creators' money just to move bits around, when content consumers could be doing it ourselves.

 There's also a reason it's taken a long time for us to move to open beta, and why it's likely to be temporary: it turns out fundamentally rebuilding the way we distribute content from the ground up is kind of hard.